bendaws/benc/README.md

 # Ben-C ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues/btd2010/benc) ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/btd2010/benc/make.yml)
-Ben-C is a general-purpose basic programming language inspired by C/++ and Python.
-Unlike other ``#`` languages, it is not object-oriented.
+Ben-C is a general-purpose basic programming language inspired by C. It transpiles to C code.
 It is close to about the same as C, but is also slightly different in keywords and use cases.

 ## Table of Contents
 - [Advantages](#advantages): Shows off some features of the language